carpentries/instructor-training/episodes/files/intro-slides/slides.md

 ### Clarify learning objectives and expectations

 - let people know what the prerequisites are
-For Data Carpentry and Library Carpentry, no prior computational experience is required and for Software Carpentry it can vary.
+For Library Carpentry and most Data Carpentry curricula, no prior computational experience is required and for Software Carpentry it can vary.
 The Software Carpentry UNIX Shell lesson is a prerequisite for an HPC Carpentry workshop.
 - highlight the main aspects of the schedule